 The islands of the Gulf of Naples

-Capri and Ischia are the destinations that can not miss in the honeymoon.
+Capri and Ischia are destinations you can not miss on the honeymoon.

-It is the ideal place to enjoy a romantic break, between walks and breathtaking views.
+It is ideal for a romantic break, between walks and breathtaking views.

-Furthermore, Ischia is also a renowned spa resort where you can spend a few hours of relaxation in the establishments, such as in the famous Poseidon Gardens.
+Furthermore, Ischia is a renowned spa resort where you can relax in establishments like the famous Poseidon Gardens.

-The hilly area of Chianti, between Florence and Siena, is an enchanting place: its villages overlooking the vines, the panorama that takes on different colors and shades depending on the season, and the sense of peace and serenity that reigns confer the characteristics ideal for those who want to spend a romantic honeymoon in Italy.
+The hilly area of Chianti, between Florence and Siena, is an enchanting place: its villages overlook the vines, the panorama that takes on different colors and shades depending on the season, and the sense of peace and serenity that reigns confers the characteristics of ideal for those who want to spend a romantic honeymoon in Italy.

-Also, in recent years numerous luxury residences are emerging, also equipped with spas and wellness centers, suitable for couples who want to spend an unforgettable experience in Tuscany.
+Also, in recent years, numerous luxury residences are emerging, equipped with spas and wellness centers, suitable for couples who want an unforgettable Tuscany experience.

-During the day, then, lovers of good wine and good food will be spoiled for choice on places to go.
+During the day, lovers of good wine and good food will be spoiled for choice of places to go.

-And last but not least, for those who want to feel like a real prince and princess, in addition to the vines, olive trees, and historic villages there are numerous castles to visit.
+And last but not least, for those who want to feel like a real prince and princess, there are numerous castles to visit in addition to the vines, olive trees, and historic villages.

-Considered the brightest center of the province of Brindisi, Ostuni, it is also called White City for the white lime that covers the houses of the historic center and is a suggestive destination for those who decide to spend a romantic honeymoon in Italy.
+Considered the brightest center of the province of Brindisi, Ostuni is also called White City for the white lime that covers the houses of the historic center and is a suggestive destination for those who decide to spend a romantic honeymoon in Italy.

-The ideal is to stroll through the historic center characterized by steep alleys and stairways where it is easy to come across ancient buildings.
+The idea is to stroll through the historic center characterized by steep alleys and stairways where it is easy to come across ancient buildings.

-When you arrive at the top of the hill you are in front of the Cathedral which dominates the surrounding landscape made of olive trees that reach the sea.
+When you arrive at the top of the hill, you are in front of the Cathedral, which dominates the surrounding landscape of olive trees that reach the sea.

 If you have time, the beaches around Ostuni, the Torre Guaceto Reserve, and the many typical towns of Salento are also worth a visit.